What is cloud performance monitoring?

 Lastly, service and resource logs can inform cloud administrators about how a system performs, of any errors encountered, and general debugging details that can help developers improve their applications.
 Cloud performance monitoring tools usually include checking the logs to provide a comprehensive view of cloud resources and services.

 Together, metrics, traces, and logs contribute to informing administrators about the status of their applications and cloud resources.
-Neither of these should be ignored, and ideally all should be monitored.
+Neither of these should be ignored, and ideally all should be monitored by a cloud monitoring solution.

 Application performance monitoring